bitrise-io/devcenter/docs/infrastructure/virtual-machines.md

 ## Virtual machine updates

-Updates are always announced on our [News Blog](http://blog.bitrise.io/) and can be seen on [your Bitrise Dashboard](https://www.bitrise.io/dashboard).
+Updates are always announced in the [#changelog category of discuss.bitrise.io](https://discuss.bitrise.io/c/changelog) and can be seen on [your Bitrise Dashboard](https://www.bitrise.io/dashboard).
-We will also send you a *Platform Updates* email about significant changes, unless you disable this feature under your [account settings page](https://www.bitrise.io/me/profile).
+We will also send you a *Platform Updates* notification about significant changes, unless you disable this feature under your [account settings page](https://www.bitrise.io/me/profile).

 ### Stack updates